atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 He *
 %
 He acquiesced, and now pays his court to misir Downton, with the most respeusul asfiduity, who, though her little heart is ready to burit with joy, has command enough over hersels to hide hertrans ports; by So cuiog She has made Harry quite enamoured with her. -- -- But what is all this to my
-Charlotte who Improves upon me every hour? — — A few days ago, She came running to me, and with a countenance, in which love and good-humour, in which every virtue, every grace were Strongly painted, Said, “My dear lord, among our friends, there is one we have Sorgot — r your little charge, Mr. carey’s Son -- -- may I not See him? — You told me, he was an amiable childl -- --
+Charlotte who Improves upon me every hour? — — A few days ago, She came running to me, and with a countenance, in which love and good-humour, in which every virtue, every grace were Strongly painted, Said, "My dear lord, among our friends, there is one we have Sorgot — r your little charge, Mr. carey’s Son -- -- may I not See him? — You told me, he was an amiable childl -- --
 How I loved her for this excellence of heart!
-I Itrained her to my bosom, and replied, “You Slrall be this moment gratified.” -- —
+I Itrained her to my bosom, and replied, "You Slrall be this moment gratified." -- —
 I Sent for the boy directly- -- has been So carested by my wife and Kitty, that I suppose there will be no parting them. — r — Many and many a time, will young boswell think osthem, I dare Say, wffien he is at School. -- Hers a fine lad; and if the women don’t Spoil him — r — take notice.
 Jack, I don’t mean lady Woburn, he may do very well. — Charlotte is, indeed, become So Sond oshim, that I am Sure She loves children, and will Shine no less in the character of a mother than a wife..